amazon-braket/Braket.jl/README.md

 ## Installation & Prerequisites

 You do *not* need a Python installation or the Python Amazon Braket SDK installed to use this package.
-However, to use the Amazon Braket [Local Simulators](https://docs.aws.amazon.com/braket/latest/developerguide/braket-send-to-local-simulator.html) or
-[Local Jobs](https://docs.aws.amazon.com/braket/latest/developerguide/braket-jobs-local-mode.html), you'll need to install the sub-package `PyBraket.jl`, included in this repository.
+However, to use the Amazon Braket [Local Simulators](https://docs.aws.amazon.com/braket/latest/developerguide/braket-send-to-local-simulator.html) you'll need to install the sub-package `PyBraket.jl`, included in this repository.
 See its [`README`](PyBraket/README.md) for more information.

 All necessary Julia packages will be installed for you when you run `Pkg.add("Braket")`